 "Riding gravel" is a newer phenomenon to the mainstream, but cyclists have been “all roads” riding since the dawn of the cycling universe.

 Around here most of our roads are paved, but there are also miles and miles of dirt roads, fire roads, canal banks, and yes, gravel roads.
 These roads are generally isolated, but that also means that they are low-to-no traffic.
 Imagine riding 20 miles and seeing one or two vehicles.
 Pretty cool stuff.

 In addition to opening up endless new roads to exploration, riding gravel is also a good complement to your overall road cycling.

 "Do I need a gravel bike?"
 Pretty much any bike with a wider tire is a good candidate for all roads riding.
 Mountain bikes, hybrids, cyclocross, and some touring bikes are all great candidates for taking "the road less traveled."
-I have ventured off the pavement on a regular road bike on occasion too.
-It's fun and challenging and, well, different.
+And, of course, if you have a gravel bike you'll want to use it for its intended purpose.

-So, if you see one of our All-Roads rides posted on the schedule, please come join us.
+So, if you see one of our All-Roads rides posted on the schedule, please consider joining us.
 If you have questions, email me at email@example.com or join our Facebook group - https://www.facebook.com/groups/1613253885374386

 It's an adventure you might just be happy you decided to take.

 Looking for potential routes?
 Here are just a few that we like -

 Popular Local Routes - All Roads

 Take a minute to browse through some pics from our rides -